 How Does Video Header Bidding Work?

+As discussed, video header bidding is conducted using two methods: client-side and server-side.
 In client-side video header bidding, a publisher puts a header bidding wrapper in the header of the website.
 Then, on the webpage, there is a video player to run video ads.

 Once a winning bid is selected, the wrapper sends a signal to the ad server.
 Next, the ad server sends the video ad to the video player which is then displayed on the user’s screen.
 During this entire process, the video player stays in the loading period.

 Server-side video header bidding takes the auction to the server rather than on a user’s browser.
 Meaning, as soon as an impression is available, the server collects the bids and runs the auction.
-Once the winning bid is selected, ad is placed on the user’s screen by ad server.
-This reduces page load time for better user experience.
-Furthermore, video header bidding works best when implemented via server-side.
+Once the winning bid is selected, the ad is placed on the user’s screen by an ad server.
+This reduces page load time for a better user experience.
+Furthermore, video header bidding works best when implemented via the server-side.

 Role of Header Bidding Wrapper?